mattvh/SOFA/objects/subscriptions.md

         }
     ]

-An empty array should be returned if the user has not subscribed to any feeds.
+* An empty array should be returned if the user has not subscribed to any feeds.
+* "id" is a global representation of the feed, regardless of user.
+If two users are subscribed to the Ars Technica feed in the above example, the same ID would be returned for both users.
+* "image_url" is the channel image found in the RSS 2.0 spec.
+Return null if not set.

 **Parameters**